Site logo

 A vet can examine your horse and decide if removal is the best option.
 It’s a simple procedure that can make a big difference in your horse’s comfort and performance.

-Importance of Extracting Wolf Teeth in Horses
+Importance of Wolf Teeth Removal in Horses

 Extracting wolf teeth in horses is important for several reasons.